Roboy/ParlAI/projects/roboy/README.md

 All needed data will be downloaded to ~/ParlAI/data, and any non-data files (such as the MemNN code) if requested will be downloaded to ~/ParlAI/downloads.
 If you need to clear out the space used by these files, you can safely delete these directories and any files needed will be downloaded again.

 ### Further requirements
 ParlAI does not install all requirements in setup, some are hidden in the code.
-For each use case get the following modules as well:
+For each use case get the following modules as well for the profilememory:

 #### Interacting
 - [PyTorch](http://pytorch.org/)